Language Switcher

 Compared to the other cafés on this list, Tabilion is a little farther away from our hostel branches.
 This café may suit those with a car or who don’t mind cycling.

 However, your reward for the extra journey is a sophisticated experience for which this café is rather popular.
 Tabilion establishes a subdued atmosphere using low lighting, comfortable seating and typically abstract and meditative music.
-It also tends to be open later than most other cafes in the area, closing at 11pm under normal circumstances.
 There is a well-stocked library of Japanese works ranging from manga to photography and coffee-table books.
 You can curl up with one and enjoy the mild and bitter blends of filtered coffee and desserts.

 Opening Hours: 11:00 – 17:30